How to Get Paid While Owning Stock: A Brief Primer in Dividends

 The ex-dividend is the date by which a shareholder must own the stock in order to be eligible to receive the dividend payment.

-To qualify for the dividend payment, it’s important you purchase the shares before the ex-dividend date.
+To qualify for the dividend payment, it’s essential you purchase the shares before the ex-dividend date.
 If you purchase the stock on or after the ex-dividend date, you will miss out on that quarter’s or month’s dividend payment.

 Record Date